 - 1. Periodic inspection for the general condition of structural and mechanical components is imperative for safe and efficient operation. - 2.
 Periodically inspect all moving parts, framework, drum holder and contact areas for signs of wear, fatigue, or loosening.
 Tighten, adjust, or replace parts as necessary to prevent failure and maintain proper function. - 3.
 Inspect the hydraulic system for oil drips, hose damage, or other signs of wear.
 Replace any parts that show signs of wear. - 4.
-Grease wheel bearings periodically.
-Oil or grease all moving parts, including: the gears and sprockets in the tilt drive, and the ratchet and pawl. - 5.
-Worn or damaged parts must be properly replaced with the correct, genuine Morse parts. - 6.
-Recommended hydraulic oil to be used is Shell Tellus S2 M32
+Oil or grease all moving parts. - 5.
+Worn or damaged parts must be properly replaced with the correct, genuine Morse parts.

-Also see more detailed maintenance instructions.
+Also see more detailed maintenance intructions.